qgis/QGIS-Documentation/docs/user_manual/print_composer/create_reports.rst

 Our body now consists of a map and a label showing the name of the state.
-To include the name of the state select :menuselection:`Add Item-> Add Label` and data define the text under :guilabel:`Main Properties` with the help of :guilabel:`Insert an Expression...`.
+To include the name of the state, we selected :menuselection:`Add Item-> Add Label` and data defined the text under :guilabel:`Main Properties` with the help of :guilabel:`Insert an Expression...`.

-The result should be the following expression (`name` is the name of the attribute in the `Admin Level 1` layer that contains the name of the state)::
+The result was the following expression (`name` is the name of the attribute in the `Admin Level 1` layer that contains the name of the state)::